-To learn more about the Amazon rainforest and we recommend the following articles, books, films and videos:
+To learn more about the Amazon rainforest, we recommend the following articles, books, films and videos:

 A Narrative of Travels on the Amazon and Rio Negro, by Alfred Russel Wallace, published in 1895, is the Amazon travel memoir of the author, a biologist and colleague of Charles Darwin.